Team-HighFive-DECO3500/highfive/docs/Evaluation.md

 - Glancing at KitchenKat and understanding the information
 - Glanceability and ambient awareness
 - Use of avatar presence indicators
-- Reading vs. skipping House Notes
+- Acts of reading or skipping house notes
 - Attention patterns across interface elements

 **Stage 3: Post-Interview Questions**

-Semi-structured interview with 5 questions.
+Semi-structured interview with 5-7 questions.

 **Post-Interview Questions**